adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - [`config.json`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#configjson): it describes in detail the structure of `easy-samba`'s configuration file, and all the things you can do with it.

+- [`config.gen.js`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#configgenjs): it describes in detail how to write a dynamic configuration script in Javascript, that is used to generate `config.json` files in an automated and dynamic way.

 - [`docker options`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#docker-options): it describes what parameters you can pass to `docker run`.

 - [`networking`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#networking): it describes how you can set up networking, in order to connect to `easy-samba`'s containers